Blackpink: 2020–2021: The Album and The Show

 Blackpink released their first Korean studio album, The Album, on October 2, 2020, with "Lovesick Girls" as its third and main single.
 Leading up to the exclusive video premiere of their music video for "Lovesick Girls", Blackpink appeared on YouTube's new original music show Released as its first featured artist, which included "unfiltered access" moments of the group.
+The Album set a first-week sales record for a Korean girl group, with 590,000 copies sold in just one day after its release.
+Blackpink became the first million-selling K-pop girl group with the album, which debuted at number one on the Gaon Album Chart and sold approximately 1.2 million copies in less than one month after release.
+It was ranked the fifth best-selling album worldwide on IFPI's 2020 Global Album Sales Chart.
 The Album peaked at number two on the Billboard 200 and the UK Albums Chart, making Blackpink the highest-charting Korean female act on each.
-The album also set a first-week album sales record for a Korean girl group, with 590,000 copies sold in just one day after the physical album's release.
-Blackpink became the first-ever million-selling K-pop girl group with The Album, selling approximately 1.2 million copies in less than one month after release.
-Blackpink performed "Lovesick Girls" on Good Morning America and Jimmy Kimmel Live! in the United States on October 21.
+The album's release also led Blackpink to become the first girl group to reach number one on the Billboard Artist 100.
+To promote the album, Blackpink performed "Lovesick Girls" on Good Morning America and Jimmy Kimmel Live! in the United States on October 21.
+The song peaked at number two on the Gaon Digital Chart and was certified platinum for surpassing 100,000,000 streams in South Korea; in the US, it peaked at number 59 on the Billboard Hot 100.
+It also debuted at number two on the Billboard Global 200 and number one on the Global Excl.
+U.S., becoming Blackpink's first chart-topper on the latter.